dnmiller/snackpack/README.md

 snackpack
 =========

-Bite-size pieces of LAPACK ported to C.
+Bite-size pieces of LAPACK ported to C99.

+This is a work in progress.